Muthamizh-TG/Agentic-Ai/README.md

 - "What can you help me with?"
 - "Good morning"

+### Comprehensive Overview (All Agents)
+Get a complete executive summary from all agents at once:
+- "Get me a summary of everything that's happening"
+- "What's happening overall?"
+- "Give me a complete overview"
+- "Show me everything going on"
+- "Full status update"
+- "What's the overall status?"
+- "Complete summary of all systems"

+This will invoke ALL agents and provide an intelligent analysis with:
+-  Key Priorities & Issues
+-  Current Status Overview
+-  Notable Updates
+-  Insights & Recommendations

 ### Multiple Agents (Combined Queries)
 You can query multiple agents at once:
 - "Show me open tickets and latest news"